realyixuan/blog/Modularize: Coupling And Cohesion.md

 >
 > &mdash; The Zen of Python, by Tim Peters

-Those minds also embodied at everywhere of programming.
+Those minds also embodied at elsewhere of programming.

 > C++ Example of Bad Code That Jumps Around
 >